james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

 ### Git

 You can get started by distributing your library as a Python package with very little friction using GitHub.
-This is good for prototyping, or when first transitioning from a charm-lib to a Python package, and may be a good fit for libraries that are intended for team-internal use.
+This is good for prototyping, or when first transitioning from a charmcraft-style library to a Python package, and may be a good fit for libraries that are intended for team-internal use.
 Once you’re done prototyping and the library is ready for external users, you’ll want to start using PyPI instead.